Teijirr/CollectionKeywordDistributor/README.md

 # CollectionKeywordDistributor

-Distribute Keywords to Armors in Outfits/List/Container records.
+Distribute keywords to records in collection records.